 Identifying staff who are carers

-To be able to identify staff, who are also a carer, it is important to have a clear definition.
+To be able to identify staff, who have caring responsibilities outside of work, it is important to have a clear definition.
 The NHSGGC Special Leave policy defines Carer Leave as being required 'where employees are responsible for caring for a family member, dependent or close friend' and, as a result 'work and home life can cause conflicting pressures.'

 Many carers do not identify themselves as a carer, they may describe themselves as ‘looking after’ or ‘supporting’ someone.
 Many do not think about informing their line manager that they are a carer.
 Although the aim is a supportive working environment where carers feel comfortable to inform their line manager that they are a carer, it is important to recognise that it is the staff member’s choice whether they disclose this.

 Line managers might be aware of family circumstances that might suggest that the member of staff is also looking after or supporting someone.
 Think about opportunities when you could have a conversation with the staff member, for example at one to one meetings.
-Here are some suggestions that managers can use to start a conversation:
+If you require support on how to approach this conversation, please contact the HR Support and Advice Unit.

 Supporting Carers in the workplace